How to solve ZZF2L

 Another example

 Consider this BR pair.
-The top stickers of the two pieces are red and blue.
-They don't match, and we also don't see a D sticker (yellow) so it's Case C.
+The top stickers of the two pieces are red and green.
+They don’t match, and we also don’t see a D sticker (white) so it’s Case C.

-1. We'll do U2 to move the corner to the hiding spot (top-front-right).
+to move the corner to the hiding spot (top-front-right). - Then

 Step 4